MishaAnikutin/PS-TgBot-RBP-for-Ura/README.md

 This template is designed for remote printing tasks, sending files to them via a telegram bot located in Raspberry-Pi and connected directly to the printer

 # Installing
-firstly, connect your printer (via USB-b, Ethernet or Wi-Fi) to configured Raspberry-Pi
+firstly, connect your printer (via USB-b using instructions: https://dzen.ru/a/YyX2FnNQynfDVGn2)

+to configured Raspberry-Pi

 Secondly, clone this repository to your Raspberry-Pi:
 ```bash